BrianHicks/brianthicks.com/content/post/breaking-out-of-deeply-nested-json-objects.md

 >
 > If not, then I'll just give up on Elm&ndash;as this is the first project that I'm trying to do, and something as basic as this, I'm finding impossible.

-As [I've written about here before]({{< ref "composing-decoders-like-lego.md" >}}) (and in chapter 1 of *The JSON Survival Kit*), the big mindset shift you need to use `Json.Decode` successfully is to think of your decoders like bricks.
+The biggest mindset shift you need to succeed with JSON Decoding is to think of your decoders like bricks.
+([I've written about this before]({{< ref "composing-decoders-like-lego.md" >}}), and it's chapter 1 of *The JSON Survival Kit*.)
-You can have one brick alone, and combine them to build whatever you like!
+You can combine bricks to build whatever you like; the same is true of decoders!

 <!--more-->

 ## Fixing the Problems We Have Now

-We can see three basic levels of this object: sites, then computers, then the details of those computers.
+Ok, are you thinking in bricks?
+Good!

+Now first, let's look at the structure of the JSON to get our blueprint.
+This object has three levels:

+1. A mapping of the names of sites or datacenters to&hellip;
+2. A mapping of the names of computers to&hellip;
+3. Metadata about those computers.

-The innermost object is the easiest here, so we'll start there.
+The innermost object (metadata) is the easiest here, so we'll start with that.
 It's an object with two fields which don't change.
 Let's call it `machine` and define a record to go with it: